Skip to main content

 Modes

-The same binary runs in four modes depending on the flag:
+The same binary runs in six modes depending on the positional argument:

 ModePurpose